tderenzi/tderenzi.github.io/src/portfolio/ibm.md

     layout: project_research_methods
     methods:
       - title: "Environmental Audit"
-        description: "We observed user behavior and interaction with existing BMI and blood pressure kiosks in high-traffic areas.
+        description: "We observed user behavior and interaction with three existing BMI and blood pressure kiosks in moderate to high volume of foot traffic areas.
 This audit helped us identify local usage patterns, kiosk placement issues, and potential adoption barriers in Kenya’s urban settings."
         image: Environment Audit.png
       - title: "Usability Testing"
         description: "Using Nielsen’s heuristics, we conducted a heuristic evaluation followed by in-lab usability tests.
-Participants included both target (culturally Kenyan) and non-target populations, allowing us to capture usability differences due to cultural context.
+Six participants included both target (culturally Kenyan) and non-target populations, allowing us to capture usability differences due to cultural context.
 We noted critical issues in task completion, error rates, and user comfort during key interactions."
         image: Usability Test Image.png
       - title: "Diverse User Groups"
         description: "Due to research restrictions, participants were recruited from within IBM.
-To simulate realistic usage, **we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability.**"
+To simulate realistic usage, we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability."

 ---